About this book

 From the international bestselling author of Purge and When the Doves Disappeared comes a spellbinding new novel set in present-day Helsinki about a young woman with a fantastical secret who is trying to solve the mystery of her mother’s death.

-SOFI OKSANEN is a Finnish-Estonian novelist and playwright.
-Her novel Purge won the Prix Femina and the Nordic Council Literature Prize, and When the Doves Disappeared was the winner of the Swedish Academy Nordic Prize and longlisted for the International Dublin Literary Award.
-Her latest novel, Norma, is a #1 bestseller in Finland and has been shortlisted for the Young Aleksis Literature Prize.
-She has also received the Budapest Grand Prize and the European Book Prize.
+Sofi Oksanen is a Finnish-Estonian novelist and playwright.
+Her novel Purge won the Prix Femina and the Nordic Council Literature Prize.
+She has received numerous awards for her work, including the Swedish Academy Nordic Prize, the Budapest Grand Prize, and the European Book Prize.
 She lives in Helsinki.